jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 There you can compare different models or model runs, as in this snapshot:
 ![Image of Yaktocat](mlruns/comp_runs.PNG)

 In particular, I wanted to look into overfitting.
-The most important aspect here, I believe, is not any technical metric, but to make sure that you are not tricking yourself by implementing knowledge you can only have in hindsight.
+The most important aspect here, in my opinion, is not any technical metric, but to make sure that you are not tricking yourself by implementing knowledge you can only have in hindsight.
 An example would be to make changes on hyperparameters after looking at the test set performance metrics (In that regard I am being a poor rolemodel in this assignment, comparing models on test set metrics).

 The name of each run indicates what I have varied in each run.
 First, I have used the pipeline as-is as my best-guess model.
 Here, I am mainly accessing precision and recall.
 I selected a model, that scores well on fbeta with an overweight on precision (beta=0.5), as I believe that this metric is mre important for this use case.
 The default action would probably be to buy the index, as it is less risky compared to a single stock.
-So precision, and hence the expectation of actually outperforming the index, needs to be quite high so that it is worth the risk.
+So, precision, and hence the expectation of actually outperforming the index, needs to be quite high so that it is worth the risk.
 I also like looking at the brier score because it takes the predicted pobabilites into account and not just the labels.
 Regarding overfitting, you can see a gap between training and test set  metrics, which is an indication of overfitting.